gazecube/xmoon-liontheme-test/README.md

 # IMPORTANT INFORMATION
-This branch is the originl source as of May 8th, 2024 at 11:09AM.
+This branch is the original source for XMoon as of May 8th, 2024 at 11:09AM.
 The modified Lion UI is found in the lion-ui branch.
 Please push changes there.

 # XMoon